retrocomputacion/retrobbs/readme.md

   __Changes/Bug fixes__:
   - Improvements to c64cvt
-  - Fixed problems retrieving *YouTube* videos metadata due to removal of dislikes count.
+  - Fixed problems retrieving *YouTube* videos metadata due to the removal of the dislikes count.
-  - *YouTube* frame capture now is faster after the 1st frame.
+  - *YouTube* frame capture is now faster after the 1st frame.
   - Core PCM audio and SID file streaming functions moved to their own module.
   - All PCM audio decoding is done using *FFmpeg*
   - WebAudio plugin can share any given PCM stream between multiple clients.
   - Updated example config file with valid links to *YouTube* videos and RSS feeds.
   - Misc. code cleanup
   - AudioList now supports *HVSC* style path to songlength files
   - Now most text parameters other than in calls to the Connection class are expected to be *ASCII*, not *PETSCII*, this also counts for the config file.